 Hydrolyzed Bovine Collagen Protein

 When you’re looking for a protein powder rich in peptides and amino acids, I recommend turning to protein from mammals.
 Although whey protein also comes from mammals, I advocate hydrolyzed bovine collagen protein.
 It contains higher amounts of amino acids that are more readily absorbed by the body than raw or cooked meat.

 The best bovine collagen protein powder to support long-term, optimal health meets these requirements:

 - No gluten or dairy

 - No additives, preservatives, dyes, or other toxic ingredients

 Unlike some proteins from plants and animals, unflavored hydrolyzed beef protein is also completely flavorless.
 This makes it a versatile addition to your diet.

 I went five years without enjoying a protein smoothie because I couldn’t find a powder that met my needs.
 I finally decided enough was enough and created The Myers Way® Paleo Protein Powders!
-My Paleo Protein powders are sourced from grass-fed cattle.
+My Paleo Protein powders are sourced from non-GMO, grass-fed cattle.
 These cattle are never given unnecessary drugs such as antibiotics or hormones.